 To help you understand the link between high cholesterol and stroke, this article will discuss how cholesterol affects stroke risk as well as effective ways to manage cholesterol.

 The Link Between High Cholesterol and Stroke

 Cholesterol seems to have a bad reputation because it’s linked to many health risks, including the risk of stroke.
-But did you know that you need a certain amount of cholesterol to live?
+But did you know that you need a certain amount of cholesterol to survive?

 Cholesterol is a type of fat that’s found in all of the cells in your body.
 Some cholesterol is necessary to carry out essential functions in the body, such as producing vitamin D, bile acids, and hormones.

 The liver produces all the cholesterol your body needs; however, cholesterol can also be found in the foods you eat.
 Cholesterol is generally attributed to foods that come from animals such as dairy and meat.

 Consuming too much cholesterol can lead to plaque buildup in your arteries, including the ones in your brain that can cause a stroke.
 Plaque buildup makes it more difficult for blood to flow freely and increases the risk of clogging an artery.
 When this occurs in the brain, it is called an ischemic stroke.

 For this reason, it’s imperative to manage high cholesterol to help prevent stroke.